ADGEfficiency/adgefficiency.github.io/_posts/2016-12-01-what-is-the-uk-imbalance-price.md

 ---
-title: What is the UK Imbalance Price?
+title: 'What is the UK Imbalance Price?'
 date: 2016-12-01
 categories:
   - Electricity Price Forecasting